jbeee/fitTxtClss.js/README.md

 currently the blocks can be aligned by height (multiline or single line) and by width (single line -- using a method similar to fitText.js)

 ###the algorithm:
--find the longest text block in the class.
+- find the longest text block in the class.
--check if block fits
+- check if block fits
-	-TRUE: check if it could fit a little more
+	TRUE: check if it could fit a little more
-	-FALSE: if block doesn't fit, reduce size and try again
+	FALSE: if block doesn't fit, reduce size and try again

 TODO
 =====